 My career as an artist and writer spans more than 35 years.
 After completing a post graduate degree in Archaeology and Anthropology, I moved to New York City where I worked in galleries and began to create my own art.
 My earliest pieces were painted constructions exploring ideas of perception; I soon moved on to painting and multimedia installation.
-In the mid 1980s I created a series of installations on the theme of the Great War, which were exhibited in New York and Europe.
+In the mid 1980s I created a series of large-scale installations focusing on the artists, writers and composers from all nations who fought and died in the First World War.
+This work was exhibited in New York and Europe.

-In 1988, I left New York and moved to a small seaside town in Massachusetts where I wrote for a variety of publications and became involved with computer graphics.
-In the early 1990s I began working with technologists from Mitsubishi Electric Research Laboratories (Cambridge, MA), and in 1995 we created Diamond Park, a groundbreaking social virtual reality project.
+In 1988, I left New York and moved to a small seaside town in Massachusetts where I wrote for a variety of publications and became involved with computer graphics and interactive multimedia.
+In the early 1990s, I began working with technologists from Mitsubishi Electric Research Laboratories (Cambridge, MA), and in 1995 we created Diamond Park, a groundbreaking social virtual reality project.

 As one of the inventors of a fundamental 3D graphics patent, I was invited to become a co-founder of Mitsubishi's Multimedia Research Lab in Silicon Valley.
 I moved to Northern California where I spent several years working in the high tech industry, initially on the creative and then on the business side.